Reports, trackers, and decision materials

 Tools and templates

 These workbooks are practical tools you can copy and use.
-They also show individual functions inside the broader Capital Control process: modeling, cash allocation, reporting, assumptions, monthly financials, and dashboard outputs.
-They are useful on their own and more useful when paired with the Capital Control Assessment.
+They are the budget path for owners or finance teams that can update the work themselves, and they also show individual functions inside the broader Capital Control process: modeling, cash allocation, reporting, assumptions, monthly financials, and dashboard outputs.

 Finance workbook